Parshuramsk/MLA---DCOS/README.md

 Load balancing can be done at the switch level only, which decides whom to connect.

+Currently Citrix has product which does the load balancer (Netflix) at the switch (H/w) level to know the first point of contact.
+The application level load balancer is of light weight will be there in each node to delegate the work if it feels I am overloaded.

 How to achive highly available node?
-We would be having a file which contains the list of private IP addresses, randomly let other few nodes (take-carers) watch me either I am alive rather that I send "I am alive".
-What are the jobs I am doing from whom (which frameworks).
+We would be having a file which contains the list of private IP addresses, randomly let other few nodes (care-takers) watch me either I am alive rather that I send "I am alive".
+Let them fetch the info about What are the jobs I am executing/performing from whom (which frameworks).

 Are we achieving the basic features of Data Center Operating System?
 I belive YES... still it needs to be refined...